‘Why don’t many construction projects meet owners’ expectations?’

 When projects go wrong it is inevitably the contractor that gets the blame and the bad press.
 When it can’t be the contractor the fall-back position is the designers.
 However, in many cases the problem is because of the client.
 In today’s article I want to discuss the client’s role in the success of construction projects.

-How can clients ensure the success of their project?
+How clients can ensure the success of their construction project

 1. At project inception the client must ensure the right project is built in the right location, at the right time.
 Unfortunately some projects are ill conceived, are constructed to serve personal or political gain, with little thought to what’s the best use of money and resources and whether an alternative project, or, the project in another location, could have achieved a better outcome.